 Current thinking is that the SASM process will NOT be needed under RT-co-optimization

-The RUC process that ensures sufficient capacity to meet load forecast and Ancillary Service requirements will be used to meet the scenario where a QSE reports to ERCOT that it cannot meet its Day-Ahead AS responsibility for future hours
+The RUC process that ensures sufficient capacity to meet load forecast and Ancillary Service requirements will be used to meet the scenario where a QSE reports to ERCOT that it cannot meet its Day-Ahead AS responsibility for future hours Calpine Comment: Isn’t this really a SASM since the DAM sequence includes an AS market function and each SCED run is another AS mini market?

 RUC engine (DRUC,HRUC,WRUC) will be modified to include co-optimization.